St. John isn’t just another Caribbean island — it feels like stepping into a postcard you can actually walk across.

 - Driving is on the left (US license okay).

-- Parking fills up at popular beaches 10:30 AM–2 PM → Go early or late.
+- Parking fills up at popular beaches 10:30 AM–2 PM → go early or late.

-If staying several days → Car rental = worth it.
+No car?
+Taxis work, but cost adds up fast.
+If staying several days → car rental is worth it.

 Where to Stay